matthewdeanmartin/dedlin/README.md

 Dedlin is an interactive line-by-line text editor and a DSL.
 Line editors suck, but they are easy to write and the DSL is mildly interesting.

-This is not intended to be backwards compatible with anything.
+While this is a clone of [edlin](https://en.wikipedia.org/wiki/Edlin), this is not intended to be backwards compatible with anything.
 I have made changes to make the app less user hostile, but there is a `--vim_mode` where all help, warnings, feedback will be suppressed.